Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 The Cray programming environment can be accessed in three different ways on LUMI:

-1. Right after login, ``PrgEnv-cray`` is loaded, pretty much as users familiar with Cray systems would expect.
-The set of target modules however is not adapted to the node that you are on but a set that is safe for the whole system.
-Users are responsible for managing those modules and swapping with an additional set.
-Executing ``module purge`` will unload the target modules also and cause error messages when you try to subsequently load a programming environment as some modules (including ``cray-mpich``) can only be loaded when a suitable target module is loaded.
+1. Right after login, ``PrgEnv-cray`` is loaded as most users familiar with Cray systems would expect.
+The set of target modules is not adapted to the node that you are on but a set that is safe for the whole system.
+Users are responsible for managing those modules and swapping with an appropriate set.
+Executing ``module purge`` will unload the target modules also and cause error messages when you subsequently try to load a programming environment as some modules (including ``cray-mpich`` and ``cray-fftw``) can only be loaded when a suitable target module is loaded.

 2. Working in the ``CrayEnv`` [software stack][softwarestacks]: (Re)-loading the
     ``CrayEnv`` module will (re)set the target modules to an optimal set for the node type that you are on.
-Executing ``module purge`` will also trigger a reload of ``CrayEnv``, unless the ``--force`` option is used.
+Executing ``module purge`` will also trigger a reload of ``CrayEnv``, unless the ``--force`` option is used to unload the module.

     The ``CrayEnv`` stack also provides an updated set of build tools and some other tools useful to programmers in a way that they cannot conflict with tools in the ``LUMI``